-Schechter's theory of dilution rested on the premise that

-the ability of a trademark to serve as a vehicle for creating and perpetuating goodwill depends on its "uniqueness," and that multiple unrelated uses of an unusual or distinctive mark will prevent that mark from developing a strong, unique hold on the public consciousness.
-This theory would give the first user of a particularly unique or distinctive mark the right to enforce her mark broadly - not merely within the geographic markets in which she operated, but also in neighboring regions; not merely against competing products, but also against sellers of non-competing goods - all on the theory that any interference with her efforts to build and retain the association of goodwill with her trademark threatens gradually to weaken that association, thereby reducing her incentive to cultivate such goodwill.
-145
+Schechter's theory of dilution rested on the premise that the ability of a trademark to serve as a vehicle for creating and perpetuating goodwill depends on its "uniqueness," and that multiple unrelated uses of an unusual or distinctive mark will prevent that mark from developing a strong, unique hold on the public consciousness.
+This theory would give the first user of a particularly unique or distinctive mark the right to enforce her mark broadly - not merely within the geographic markets in which she operated, but also in neighboring regions; not merely against competing products, but also against sellers of non-competing goods - all on the theory that any interference with her efforts to build and retain the association of goodwill with her trademark threatens gradually to weaken that association, thereby reducing her incentive to cultivate such goodwill.163

-Today, the Lanham Act recognizes two theories of dilution in section 43(c).
-He are a mark or trade name and a famous mark that impairs the distinctiveness of the famous mark."
+Today, the Lanham Act recognizes two theories of dilution in section 43(c).164 Blurring is "association arising from the similarity between a mark or trade name and a famous mark that impairs the distinctiveness of the famous mark."165.
 Judge Posner summarizes: